Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Arkansas has combined with its opponents to put up more than 62.5 points only two times this season.
+- Arkansas and its opponents have scored at least 62.5 points -- this matchup's over/under -- just twice this season.

-- Missouri's games have gone over 62.5 points in six of 11 chances this season.

-- The two teams combine to score 62.1 points per game, 0.4 less than the over/under in this contest.
+- The combined points per game average of the two teams, 62.1, is 0.4 points fewer than Friday's over/under.

 - These two squads combine to surrender 59.3 points per game, 3.2 fewer than this contest's over/under.